DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 The critic introduces bias into the actors gradient estimaes, but often desibale for the same reason that bootstrapping TD methods are often superiour to Monte Carlo methos (substantially reduced variande)

 ## 2) DDPG
+Simplyfied DDPG is descibed as an DQN-Methode for contious space since it applies many of the same techniques[1]:
+- Replaybuffer to train an action-value function in an off-policy manner to minimize correlations btween sampels<br />
+- Target Networks to stabilize training <br />

 The training process from DQN to DDPG is quiet similar, the agent collects experiances in an online manner and stores these examples into a replay buffer, that is commonly sampeled uniformly at random.
 The agent then uses mini-batches to calculate a bootsrapped TD target and train a Q-function.
 The main difference is, DQNs uses an arg max function for greedy action and DDPG uses a deterministic policy function that is trained to approximate the greedy action.

 <figure>